 Specialized Pronunciation Sites

 http://audioeloquence.com — Narrators Judith West and Heather Anne Henderson have developed this comprehensive site and spent innumerable hours curating and vetting the incredible smorgasbord of specialized pronunciation research sites which are sorted and cross-referenced by topic and language.
 Most sites include sound clips.
 Make this site your first stop if you don’t find the word in one of the dictionary searches above.
 Some of the sites below are listed on AudioEloquence.com but are included here as a quick reference.
+You’ll want to look under TIPS, TRICKS, TACTICS header near the bottom of the page for some more research ideas that may not be included here.

 http://www.forvo.com — Forvo is a pronunciation site of volunteer native speakers in hundreds of languages.
 The sound quality varies across samples.